3mcd/javelin/docs-src/content/ecs/performance.md

 ### Storage

 In C/C++ ECS implementations, components are typically represented as arrays of bytes.
-This lets CPUs optimize loops which iterate over components because their data is stored sequentially in packed arrays.
+This lets the CPU optimize loops which iterate over components because data is stored sequentially in packed arrays.
 We have less control over how memory is allocated in a high-level language like JavaScript, although there are examples of TypedArray-based ECS libraries that can achieve very good performance.

 In Javelin, components are plain old JavaScript objects.
 Using regular objects makes Javelin easier to understand for people unfamiliar with vectorization or binary data.
 It also makes it easier to support complex nested component structures, and makes it trivial to get data in/out of the ECS (e.g. for serialization).
+Your game's bottlneck will likely never be Javelin's baseline performance.

 ### Garbage Collection

-Javelin aims to achieve a small memory / GC footprint.
 Below is a screenshot of an allocation timeline where 10k entities are iterated by 3 systems per tick at 60Hz.
 The memory growth (0.3mb) is consistent with standard `setInterval` or `requestAnimationFrame` performance and there is no "sawtooth" pattern of frequent, minor GC events.

 **Simple `requestAnimationFrame` loop**
 ![](/perf-raf.png)

 **Simple `requestAnimationFrame` loop @ 10k entities/tick**
 ![](/perf-raf-ecs.png)

-A custom iterator is implemented in [query.ts](https://github.com/3mcd/javelin/blob/master/packages/ecs/src/query.ts) which re-uses the same iterable instance for each query execution.
-Upgrading to a handwritten iterator from generator functions doubled the speed of iteration and eliminated ~5kb/s worth of garbage accumulation at 60Hz.

 ## Performance Tests